Oscar Gonzalez Player Props: Guardians vs. Mariners

 - Gonzalez hit .293 with 27 doubles, 11 home runs and 17 walks.

-- Gonzalez picked up an RBI in 31 of 98 games last season (31.6%), including 11 occasions when he drove in multiple runs (11.2%).
-He had three or more RBIs in two games.
+- Gonzalez picked up an RBI in 31.6% of his 98 games last season, with more than one RBI in 11.2% of them (11).
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.